-Forthcoming, David's short story, "The Drowned" scheduled to appear 2018 in The Flat Water Rises: An Anthology of Short Fiction by Emerging Nebraska Writers, WSC Press.
+Forthcoming, David's short story, "The Drowned" scheduled to appear early fall of 2018 in The Flat Water Rises: An Anthology of Short Fiction by Emerging Nebraska Writers, WSC Press.

 David is the former editor/publisher of A Slow Tempo Press, specializing in full-length books of poetry by such notable Nebraska poets as former Nebraska State Poet William Kleofkorn, Don Welch, current Nebraska State Poet Twyla Hansen, R.F.
 McEwen, and Amil Qualye among others.
 In 1990 he was the recipient of the Mayor's Art Award for Literature, Lincoln, Nebraska.
 He is a founding member and former editor for The Nebraska Center for the Book.
 He is an alumnus of the University of Nebraska, Lincoln, where he studied with novelist Warren Fine and poet Greg Kuzma.